FaithL3S5/FaithL3S5/README.md

-May your tools be guarded against malfunction,

-As your soul is guarded from impurity.

-The Machine God watches over you.
+💼 Cyber Janitor (Self-Proclaimed). 🎂 As old as time itself. 🧘 Faithfully Faithless.

-May The Omnissiah Blesses Your Way.
+🤖 May The Omnissiah Blesses Your Way. 🤖